TAIPEI (Taiwan News) — The Pope received representatives from the National Council of Churches in Taiwan on Thursday at the Vatican, reported CNA.

 The renewed aspirations of unity among Christians is aimed at younger fellowship generations.

 Taiwanese Episcopal Church bishop, David J. H. Lai (賴榮信), explained that the Council has wanted to pay their respects to the Pope for quite some time.
-On this visit, they presented him with an enormous cross made from bullets China fired at Taiwan, which landed in Jinmen (金門), during previous times of tension.
+On this visit, they presented him with an enormous cross made from bullets China fired at Taiwan, which landed in Kinmen (金門), during previous times of tension.

 The cross is meant to represent the human ability to transform times of hatred and violence into love and peace.